mrsimo/minitest-perf/README.md

 # MiniTest::Perf

 `minitest-perf` stores information about your minitest runs so that you can later analyze and see where the pain points are.
-It's in pretty early beta status, so I'm more than glad to receive bug reportsand feature suggestions.
+It's in pretty early beta status, so I'm more than glad to receive bug reports and feature suggestions.

 For now it should work with later versions of MiniTest 4, since the biggest test suite I have available